 15.1.1 Marketer Firm Obligation (MFO)

 The Company will calculate a Marketer’s MFO by multiplying the total estimated Firm requirements for a Primary Pool by a Marketer’s Market Share for that Primary Pool.
 By 10:00 a.m.
 Standard time each Day, the Company will post on the EBB each Marketer’s MFO for the next three Days.
 In the event of unexpected weather conditions, the Company may revise such MFOs at any time, including revisions during the actual Day of Gas flow by posting the revised MFO on the EBB.
 In the event the Company revises such MFOs after 10:00 a.m.
-Standard time for the actual Day of Gas flow, the Marketer will not be billed for its failure to deliver its DSR for the deficient volumes with respect to the revised MFO.
+Standard time during the non-winter season (April 1 through October 31) for the actual Day of Gas flow, the Marketer will not be billed for its failure to deliver its DSR for the deficient volumes with respect to the revised MFO.
+In the event the Company revises such MFO’s after 4:00 p.m.
+Standard time during the winter season (November 1 through March 31) for the actual Day of Gas flow the Maketer will nto be billed for its failure to deliver its DSR for the deficient volumes with respect to the revised MFO.
+Any increase in the MFO that may occur between 10:00 a.m.
+Standard time and 4:00 p.m.
+Standard time of the Gas Day shall be limited to the sum of the MDWQ’s of each of the services that comprise the IBSS Rate Schedule.

 15.1.2 Daily Supply Requirement (DSR)